Alzheimer’s Disease in Men

 *Vignettes in this article are fictionalized to protect the confidentiality of the individuals whose stories inspired them.

 Hector’s story and his examination results suggest that he is in the early stage of a mild cognitive decline, possibly the one in which memory is most affected.
-For many people, this condition is an early step on the path to AD.
-As a man, Hector’s sex (determined by his genes, and specifically by his possession of a Y chromosome) and his gender (his social role and preferred orientation) play important roles in his risk for developing AD and the course which his disease will take.
+For many people, this condition is an early step on the path to Alzheimer’s.
+As a man, Hector’s sex (determined by his genes, and specifically by his possession of a Y chromosome) and his gender (his social role and preferred orientation) play important roles in his risk for developing Alzheimer’s and the course that his disease will take.
 Clinicians and researchers have been learning more about this issue lately, and here are some of the things they’ve found:

-• As a man, Hector’s risk of developing AD is less than a woman’s.
-The average 65-year-old man, for example, has a 6.3 percent risk of developing AD during the remainder of his life while the risk for a 65-year-old woman is 12 percent, nearly twice as great.
+• As a man, Hector’s risk of developing Alzheimer’s is less than a woman’s.
+The average 65-year-old man, for example, has a 6.3 percent risk of developing AD during the remainder of his life, while the risk for a 65-year-old woman is 12 percent, nearly twice as great.
 There is still uncertainty about whether this is because women live longer.
 Sex-related effects help to lower men’s risk.
-One way that sex affects risk is through the male hormone, testosterone.
+One way that sex affects risk is through the male hormone testosterone.
 Some testosterone is transformed into estrogen, and estrogen seems to protect healthy brain cells.
-Men in later life do not experience the massive decrease in estrogen levels that women do after menopause, and that may reduce men’s risk for AD.
+Men in later life do not experience the massive decrease in estrogen levels that women do after menopause, and that may reduce men’s risk for Alzheimer’s.
 Sex also affects the danger of various risk factors.
 One of these, the E4 version of the apolipoprotein gene, referred to as ApoE4, is a less potent risk factor for men than for women.

-On the other hand, his generation of men smoked and drank alcohol more heavily than women, and these are risk factors for developing AD.
+On the other hand, his generation of men smoked and drank alcohol more heavily than women, and these are risk factors for developing Alzheimer’s.
 The demographics of these risk factors are changing as women’s educational achievements match men’s.
 Unfortunately, women now smoke and drink more, too.

 Summary

-Some of the ways in which sex and gender affect risk and disease course are modifiable through healthy lifestyle changes such as smoking cessation and physical activity.
-And Hector’s family will be better prepared to support him through the course of his illness by understanding how his sex and gender may alter the path of his journey, and theirs, through his illness.
+Some of the ways in which sex and gender affect risk, and disease course are modifiable through healthy lifestyle changes such as smoking cessation and physical activity.
+Hector’s family will be better prepared to support him through the course of his illness by understanding how his sex and gender may alter the path of his journey, and theirs, through his illness.

-Hector did indeed develop AD during the year after his evaluation.
+Hector did indeed develop Alzheimer’s during the year after his evaluation.
 His wife and daughter cared for him until aggressive behavior made it necessary for him to live in a more restrictive setting, an Assisted Living Facility’s Memory Disorders Unit.
-With behavioral and medication treatment there, he was able to live a relatively enjoyable life for several more years, until his smoking-related bronchitis left him vulnerable to an infection that grew into pneumonia, which eventually caused his death.
+With behavioral and medication treatment there, he was able to live a relatively enjoyable life for several more years until his smoking-related bronchitis left him vulnerable to an infection that grew into pneumonia, which eventually caused his death.

 About the author